sidebase/docs/README.md

 - [sidebase/nuxt-session](https://github.com/sidebase/nuxt-session)
 - [sidebase/nuxt-parse](https://github.com/sidebase/nuxt-parse)

-Once changes to the docs are merged into the `main` branch in der folder `/docs/content` or `/docs/public` (for images and other media files), the changes will automatically be merged into this repository and the website will be redeployed.
+Once changes to the docs are merged into the `main` branch in the folder `/docs/content` or `/docs/public` (for images and other media files), the changes will automatically be merged into this repository and the website will be redeployed.